lkaratun/weather-api/README.md

 ### Assumptions made

-The user will click the "Get current weather" button after submitting the
+User will click the "Get current weather" button after inserting a city name into the input box

 ### Shortcuts/Compromises made